 What Owl has done for the dash cam concept and design is remarkable.
 The extremely clever and thoughtful design, and supremely easy setup and use, are all best-of-breed.
 And as far as I’m aware, it’s the only 24-hour, in-car surveillance solution available to consumers.
 That alone has redefined the genre.

 But even if it’s already functional under most circumstances, the lack of important features is notable for a product this expensive.
-We'll hen it’s feature-complete, and we hope and assume that will be soon, we’ll be back with a rating and a final opinion.
+We'll take another look when it’s feature-complete, and get back to you with a rating and a final opinion.

 Note: This article was edited on 3/26/2018 to correct the 24-hour recording resolution from 480p to full, and the yearly price plan from $120 to $99.